Getting Started & FAQs

 When you click on a course for example; you will see a list of lessons.
 They will be in order of how we recommend working with your dog.
 However, every dog is different so be flexible and make sure you pay attention to how your dog responds.

 For many courses we may have Ruff Cuts (coming soon), which a a little like Herding Bloopers.
 Watch the Ruff Cuts as they might offer solutions to working with your own dog that you had not considered.

 You can think of it as a Library of resources which include articles, videos, and a variety of specific lessons within each course.
 Once you subscribe you can easily access any of the lessons in order or as you choose.
 We do recommend that you establish a good solid foundation first to uphold the basic Foundation Building approach to training.
 But you are free to purchase individual course and build on those concepts as you wish.

-The Ruff Cuts can help you understand that it doesn’t always work perfectly at first and might remind you that if things continue to not work – you might be missing and important part of your foundation training or skills.
+The Ruff Cuts will help you understand that it doesn’t always work perfectly at first and might remind you that if things continue to not work – you might be missing and important part of your foundation training or skills.

 The Talking Dog is intended to show you how to stop and consider things from the Dog’s Point of view!
 The teaching and philosophy try to make you a better handler by considering more than just the teaching variable or technique.
 The Talking Dog grew out of an interest in sharpening human observation in training situation.
 Great handlers are observant, clear in their goals and expectations, and are capable of discovering the hidden variables that often hide under the cute and furry being that is your dog.

 The motivation for the development of the Talking Dog web-site came from a lot of different places.
 Watching videos of working herding dogs and seeing things you simply can’t see when you are out on the field is a fantastic tool to see what actually happened out there is one of the best ways to get the bigger picture.